WPKN Archives Archive Feed: cultureArchived radio content

 <a href="http://rubinmuseum.org/spiral/mediated-voices">http://rubinmuseum.org/spiral/mediated-voices</a></p>

-<p>The show ends withuburb a fragment of music by <strong>David Bowie</strong> from his soundtrack to the film <em><strong>"The Buddha of Suburbia"</strong></em>-- a track titled <em><strong>Ian Fish, U.K. Heir.</strong></em></p>http://archives.wpkn.org/http://archives.wpkn.org/bookmarks/listen/195273Sat, 26 Aug 2017 11:00:00 GMTLive Culture Episode 28: Summer Tastes, Summer Sounds
+<p>The show ends withuburb a fragment of music by <strong>David Bowie</strong> from his soundtrack to the film <em><strong>"The Buddha of Suburbia"</strong></em>-- a track titled <em><strong>Ian Fish, U.K. Heir.</strong></em></p>https://archives.wpkn.org/https://archives.wpkn.org/bookmarks/listen/195273Sat, 26 Aug 2017 11:00:00 GMTLive Culture Episode 28: Summer Tastes, Summer Sounds

 <p>Join us on sun-drenched stairs facing the Mediterranean, for a program filled with the sounds of motorboats, sea birds and the odd power tool!
 Episode 28 features a discussion recorded on the Côte d'Azur, with Anna Metcalfe, an American potter who makes works that invite the public to share food, talk about sustainability and the world bee crisis.
 We sat and chatted about her practice during her residency at the Camargo Foundation, and later I caught up with her at her "potluck" which brought together local food producers and fellow residents for an alfresco event on the Foundation's garden terrace, her first foray into an international version of the projects she spearheads in the USA.</p>